Posted 3 years ago

 Unfortunately, they launched the glass too bad in the 1970s.
 It's probably one of several reasons that Strombergshyttan became insolvent, acquired by competitor Orrefors, closed 1979 and then quite forgotten by the Swedes who grew up in the 1970s and later.
 They are more familiar with Hoganas Keramik, which bought the premises from Orrefors and started selling pottery for a about 10-15 years.
 Also Studioglas Strombergshyttan, that started in the late 1980s in a local next to the old factory, is better known among the younger generation Swedes.

-The pure drop design in this B930 model stands for Gunnar Nylund in the late 1950s.
-It was produced in several sizes and with colored underlay as alternative.
+The pure drop design in this B 818 model stands for Gunnar Nylund in the late 1950s.
+It was produced in at least 2 sizes (also a lower 7 1/4") and probably with colored underlay as alternative.
+Other models with similar shape is B 930 (longer neck), B 831 (longer neck and special colored pattern) and B 817 (shorter neck).
 Sometimes you se Gerda Stromberg for these models from the 1950's but that is not so true.
 In that time Asta Stromberg stood beside Gunnar Nylund and she began to draw glass even before Nylund came to Strombergshyttan.
 Asta has designed more models than you might think, and even sooner than many think.
-But this B930 drop vase is a model by Gunnar Nylund.
+But this drop vase is a model by Gunnar Nylund.